SahilSSalunke/superninja/communication_skills.md

 intro_image_hide_on_mobile: true
 ---

-# Communication Skills
+# Communication and soft skills for home and the workplace

-Best practices, tips and tricks for improving communication at home and work
+“The single biggest problem in communication is the illusion that it has taken place.” – George Bernard Shaw